mmastrac/linktime/scattered-collect/README.md

   targets such as WASM.
 - [`ScatteredSortedReferencedSlice`]: A collection of sized items that are available both via sorted slice and via reference at the declaration site.
+- [`ScatteredMap`]: A collection of key-value pairs that are available via slice, as well as indexed by key.